rapidoid/rapidoid/README.md

 The software is released under the liberal Apache Public License v2, so it is free to use for both commercial and non-commercial projects.

-# Documentation (step-by-step introduction)
+# Documentation (examples)

-A step-by-step tutorial is available at the official site:
+Please visit the official site:

 [http://www.rapidoid.org/](http://www.rapidoid.org/#quickstart)

 # Using with Maven